sousasag/ARES/README.md

 An extra option is to have the `rejt` dependent on the wavelength for this we should use the following option:

     rejt=-2

 Note that for this to work the file `lambda_rejt.opt` should in the same directory.
 An example for this file is presented bellow.

+Alternatively you can also provide the name of another file with similar information by using the following example:

+    rejt=-2;'other_lambda_rejt.opt'

+To skip the local normalization you can try the following:

     rejt=-3

-It will not make the local normalization.
+This will not make the local normalization.
+And apply a "fake" rejt of 0.999.
 However this is still in testing phase.
-Be caution with this option
+Be caution with this option since you don't control the continuum position.

 ### 5.3. rvmask